RomanBoyars/MightyWidgets/README.md

 ## Resources
 ### Widgets
 Provides REST access to Widgets

-#### Find all
+#### Find all. request method: GET
 A request to get all the widgets, or widgets from specific canvas area.
 Supports pagination and sorting.

-**request method: GET**

 uri format:
 >http://host:port/rest/api-version/widgets/